 There are lots of digital marketing strategies that cost nothing or very little.
 It may seem a little overwhelming when you are getting started, so start with what you can manage and build on it.
 You will learn new skills as you go and become more comfortable engaging with your audience online.
 Here are some of the ways you can use digital marketing to meet your objectives.

-- Email Marketing: Email marketing is a great way to communicate directly with customers.
+- Email Marketing: Email marketing is a great way to communicate directly with clients.
 In fact, 77% of us prefer to get messages delivered by email than any other channel.
 Once you receive the permission to contact consumers via email, you can send them targeted emails like product releases, sales, useful guides and newsletters.

 - Social Media Marketing: Using platforms like Facebook, Twitter, LinkedIn and Instagram, you can connect with your consumers, build relationships and promote your products or services.
 These platforms allow for two-way communication and enquiry.
 Make sure you are posting regularly and respond to the comments and questions you receive.
 The more engagement on your page the better.